Medicare Advantage vs Medigap plans

 Many times, these communities have doctors that travel to the communities.
-That's not as important when you're in independent living, but when you get to assisted living it becomes more important to be able to see the traveling doctor and the most important when you're in memory care.
+That's not as important when you're in an independent living community, but when you get to assisted living, it becomes more important to be able to see the traveling doctor and most important when you're in memory care.

-People in memory care can find it to be very traumatic to leave their homes.
+People in memory care can find it very traumatic to leave their homes.
 Many of these mobile doctors are not in-network for Medicare Advantage plans.

 Your doctor can leave the plan at ANY time:

 Lastly, your doctor can leave the plan at any time.
 They do not have to wait until open enrollment.
 If your doctor leaves of his or her own volition, you will have to find a different doctor that is in-network.
 Those are the typical pros and cons of Medicare Advantage.

 What about the other type of plan, Medicare Supplement insurance, which is also known as Medigap?

 Let's take a look at that so we can understand the differences between Medicare Advantage vs Medigap